dfinke/signalr-service-quickstart-powershell-serverless-chat/README.md

-# signalr-service-quickstart-powershell-serverless-chat
+# PowerShell Serverless chat quickstart samples for Azure SignalR

-PowerShell Serverless chat quickstart samples for Azure SignalR
+This is a copy of the `add-powershell` branch on https://github.com/anthonychu/signalr-service-quickstart-serverless-chat.